jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 	- CRDTs for databases? https://archive.jlongster.com/using-crdts-in-the-wild
 		- https://cse.buffalo.edu/tech-reports/2014-04.pdf
 	- distributed state
 - tools for thought applied to IDEs?
 	- IDEs as graph editors?
-- more on decentralized tech in [Rhizome Proposal](thoughts/Rhizome%20Proposal.md)
-- permaweb npm?
-	- pinning specific code versions
 -   LRU blockchain
 	-   RBAC blockchain???
 	-   groups of roles
 	-   mutability in a window
 	-   permanence outside of it
 	-   edit only the last message you send
--   recaptcha model for moderation / proof of humanity
 -  website inspo
 	- hand-drawn vibe
 	- have a featured/favourites section to help people find stuff